AaronWijesinghe/BetterVencordPatch/README.md

 ## Requirements
 All original requirements for building the official installer apply here.</br>
 Go 1.25.x is also recommended, but you can probably use a lower version instead.</br>
-**NOTE: The only entirely supported OS for this project is macOS.
-Using any other OS is at your own risk.**
+**NOTE: The only entirely supported OS for this project is macOS.**

 ## Installation
-Run install.sh through ZSH to install Vencord Auto Patcher.
+Run install.py to install VencordAutoPatch.</br>
 I may release a pre-built app with the launchd plist through GitHub Releases soon™.

 ## Credits